 - Details contained in your curriculum vitae, qualifications and employment history;

 - Your racial or ethnic origin, sexual orientation and religious or similar beliefs where you choose to provide these, to monitor our employment practices for equality and diversity purposes.
-This information will not be used to assess your job application and will be retained after initial processing in anonymised form;
+This information will not be used to assess your job application and will be anonymised immediately;

 - Details about disabilities to the extent that it is necessary to provide reasonable adjustments during the assessment process.
 Information about your physical/mental health will be used for these purposes;